AndreyHMkr/press-agency/README.md

 # 📰 Press Agency Django App

 ## Description

 **Press Agency** is a Django-based web application designed to manage newspaper publications within a press agency.
 Authors (Redactors) can create topics, publish articles, and maintain personal profiles.

+🌍 Live Demo
+The project is available at: https://press-agency.onrender.com/

 ## 🔧 Features

 - 🔐 User registration and authentication
 - 🧑‍💼 Author profiles with biography and personal data
 - 🗂️ Topic creation and filtering by the author